List of current champions in WWE: Overview

-The American professional wrestling promotion WWE currently divides its roster into what the company refers to as brands.
+The American professional wrestling promotion WWE promotes a large roster of professional wrestlers.
+In 2002, the brand extension was introduced, dividing the roster into what the company refers to as brands with each brand having its own set of championships; the brand split had ended in 2011 but was reintroduced in 2016.
 The two main brands that the company promotes are Raw and SmackDown, collectively referred to as the main roster.
 Wrestlers assigned to the two main brands exclusively perform on the respective weekly television programs, Monday Night Raw and Friday Night SmackDown, albeit with some exceptions.
 The Raw brand also has a supplementary online streaming program called Main Event.
-Monthly pay-per-view and livestreaming events, as well as the non-televised WWE Live shows, feature wrestlers from both brands.
+Monthly pay-per-view and livestreaming events—referred to as Premium Live Events (PLEs)—as well as the non-televised WWE Live shows, feature wrestlers from both brands.

 WWE has two developmental brands.
-The primary developmental brand is NXT, which is where most WWE wrestlers perform prior to being promoted to the main roster.
-(Note: Some new WWE wrestlers may be immediately assigned to the main roster based on their prior experience and how well they were known outside the company (e.g., AJ Styles).)
-Wrestlers assigned to NXT appear on the brand's eponymous weekly television program and major livestreaming events that are held periodically throughout the year.
-Evolve is a newer developmental brand, which features mostly newer wrestlers that are still in training at the WWE Performance Center.
-These wrestlers appear on the weekly Evolve program.
-Furthermore, there is WWE Independent Development (ID), a developmental program to support wrestlers on the independent circuit and provide a pathway to potentially joining WWE.
+The primary developmental brand is NXT, which launched in 2012 (Note: In its original incarnation that launched in 2010, NXT was a reality-based television show in which rookies competed to become a star in WWE.
+In 2012, NXT was relaunched as a separate brand and replaced the now-defunct Florida Championship Wrestling (FCW) as WWE's primary developmental brand.) and is where most WWE wrestlers perform prior to being promoted to the main roster.
+Wrestlers assigned to NXT appear on the Tuesday night NXT program and the brand's major livestreaming events—also referred to as PLEs—that are held periodically throughout the year.
+Evolve is a developmental brand that launched in 2025 and features mostly newer wrestlers that are still in training at the WWE Performance Center.
+These wrestlers appear on the Wednesday night program, Evolve.
+Furthermore, there is WWE Independent Development (ID), a developmental program that also launched in 2025 and helps to support wrestlers on the independent circuit and provide a pathway to potentially joining WWE.
 These wrestlers may also appear on Evolve.

+WWE also acquired the Mexican promotion Lucha Libre AAA Worldwide (AAA) in 2025, and while it still primarily operates as a separate promotion, wrestlers from Raw, SmackDown, and NXT often appear in AAA and vice versa, also allowing them to challenge for their respective titles; for AAA's titles, see AAA's list.
+WWE also has a partnership with American promotion Total Nonstop Action Wrestling (TNA) that began in 2024, which primarily sees crossover between NXT and TNA (with rare occurrences with the main roster) where wrestlers may appear on each other's programs and challenge for titles; for TNA's titles, see TNA's list.